Moustikitos/dpos-pool/readme.rst

 Command line interface
 ======================

-You can use ``pyoxy`` package without writing a line of code trough command line interface.
-There are two ways to launch the CLI.
+You can use ``dpos-pool`` without writing a line of code trough command line interface.

 **How to send Oxycoins ?**